harsh-mish/Enterprise-Meta-Data-Driven-Azure-Lakehouse-Platform/README.md

 - Better collaboration in team environments

 Overall, this setup follows industry-standard CI/CD practices, improving reliability, traceability, and maintainability of data pipelines.

+## Workflow

+1. Data is ingested from source systems using Azure Data Factory pipelines.
+2. The ingested data is processed and transformed using Azure Databricks notebooks.
+3. Transformed data is stored in Azure Synapse Analytics for reporting and analysis.
+4. Azure Logic Apps is used to trigger alerts/notifications based on pipeline execution status.